ifly7charlie/onglide/readme.md

 ```
 * onglide-mysql (db)
-* onglide-soaringspot (data syncrhonisation)
+* onglide-soaringspot (data synchronisation)
 * onglide-ogn (ogn/flarm data feed handler and websocket provider)
 * onglide-next (front end next.js)
 * onglide-apache (web proxy to route things to the right place)
 ```

-Your website will be available on localhost:8080
+Your website will be available on port 80, and if it is actually reachable at that URL then an LetsEncrypt SSL certificate should be issued and it will also be available on port 443

 ### RST